/terms/pillar-content · 5 min read · intermediate

 - Should each spoke page be cite-able on its own?

 - Yes.
-AI-search-era spokes need to function as standalone answers to specific user queries, not just as link bait pointing at the pillar.
-The classic SEO pattern of 'thin spokes funneling PageRank to the pillar' tends to underperform in AI search — well-written spokes earn their own citations.
+AI-search-era spokes function best as standalone answers to specific user queries, not as link bait pointing at the pillar.
+The classic SEO pattern of 'thin spokes funneling PageRank to the pillar' has been reported by practitioners to underperform in AI search retrieval, where embedding-based retrieval systems typically score passages individually rather than rewarding link concentration.
+Whether the spoke-independence pattern independently lifts citation rates vs equivalent un-clustered standalone pages is not vendor-documented; the [topic-clusters entry](/terms/topic-clusters) covers the measurement methodology for verifying lift on your own topic.

 - Is pillar content still relevant if I'm not doing classical SEO?